Capital punishment in the United States: Moratoria and reviews on executions

 On July 25, 2019, U.S. Attorney General William Barr announced that the federal government would resume executions using pentobarbital, rather than the three-drug cocktail previously used.
 Five convicted death row inmates were scheduled to be executed in December 2019 and January 2020.
 On November 20, 2019, U.S. District Judge Tanya Chutkan issued a preliminary injunction preventing the resumption of federal executions.
 Plaintiffs in the case argued that the use of pentobarbital may violate the Federal Death Penalty Act of 1994.
 The stay was lifted in June 2020 and four executions were rescheduled for July and August 2020.
 On July 14, 2020, Daniel Lewis Lee was executed.
 He became the first convict executed by the federal government since 2003.
 Overall, thirteen federal prisoners were executed during the presidency of Donald Trump between July 2020 and January 2021.
 The last convict executed was Dustin Higgs on January 16, 2021.
 On July 1, 2021, U.S. Attorney General Merrick Garland halted all federal executions pending review of the changes made under the Trump administration.

 On January 20, 2025, Donald Trump issued Executive Order 14164 as one of many presidential orders he issued on the first day of his second term.
 It requests that the Attorney General, and thus the Department of Justice, pursue the death penalty in all federal cases whose severity makes its use appropriate.
 The order also requests that, whenever legal and appropriate, the Justice Department "pursue Federal jurisdiction and seek the death penalty" for the specific federal capital offenses of murder of a law enforcement officer as well as any capital crimes committed by illegal aliens in the US.
 On February 5, 2025, U.S. Attorney General Pam Bondi formally rescinded the Biden administration's moratorium on the federal death penalty.
 Bondi also stated the Justice Department's intention to strengthen the death penalty and seek to apply it whenever appropriate for a capital crime, and to assist states in the implementation of death sentences.

 Execution statistics

-A total of 1650 people have been executed in the United States since the US Supreme Court resumed executions in 1976.
+A total of 1682 people have been executed in the United States since the US Supreme Court resumed executions in 1976.
+The Espy file, compiled by M. Watt Espy and John Ortiz Smykla, lists 15,269 people executed in the United States and its predecessor colonies between 1608 and 1991.
+From 1930 to 2002, there were 4,661 executions in the United States; about two-thirds of them in the first 20 years.
+Additionally, the United States Army executed 160 soldiers between 1942 and 1961, the most recent being John A. Bennett.

+As of mid-2025, the number of new death sentences remained at historically low levels, while the number of executions increased compared to 2024.